notastack/SPA/README.md

 It’ll either create a new password for you or output the current password.
 You can delete the password by deleting .spa/service.enc

 Normal version is for user friendly usage.
+It’ll auto install all dependencies.
 Light version is for interacting with other software.

-It’ll auto install all dependencies.
+Light Plus version is more light but will require you to do all the setup yourself before using it

 /*